 Again, I won’t bore you with all of the specifics as you can treat your own insomnia by reading some guidelines here.
 Essentially, first line agents should be an SSRI (there’s not a huge amount of difference between them but some are better tolerated than others), then second line is to trial another SSRI or switch to an SNRI.
 And we always try to avoid benzodiazepines if at all possible.

 So why no?
-Well, the first reason is because they are very easy to become dependent on but that’s not the major issue.
-The big reason is because they don’t treat the anxiety.
+Well, the first reason is that they are very easy to become dependent on but that’s not the major issue.
+The big reason is that they don’t treat the anxiety.
 Let me take you on another journey:

 Imagine anxiety as a room filled to bursting with junk.
 Old food, dirty clothes, magazines, mail, random bits and pieces and to look at it is extremely confronting and way too overwhelming to even think about going in there to look at the stuff, never mind sort it out.

-There are many types of psychotherapy that can treat GAD but the major player is Cognitive Behavioural therapy.
-CBT will be a blog post in itself but essentially it’s about learning triggers, relaxation and distraction techniques whilst challenging those nasty catastrophic thinking pathways that have become automatic thoughts.
+There are many types of psychotherapy that can treat GAD but the major player is Cognitive Behavioural therapy*.
+CBT should be a blog post in itself but it involves a range of strategies for treating a large number of conditions and can include learning about triggers, relaxation, and distraction techniques whilst challenging thinking pathways that have become automatic thoughts.
 Neat, huh?!
 It’s a nice short form of therapy and, bonus, GPs can give patients Mental Health Care Plans which entitles folk to an initial 6 (and 4 more if needed) sessions with a psychologist through Medicare.

 Social Anxiety Disorder

 One is about being anxious out and about, usually in situations where there are lots of people, and one is more performance based (a common example is public speaking) with a fear of social scrutiny in both.

 Note how this differs from GAD above.